AaltoSciComp/scicomp-docs/triton/apps/python.rst

 our SLURM scheduler.
 Thus anaconda is not the best option.
 We have installed MPI-supporting Python versions to different toolchains.

 Using mpi4py is quite easy.
 Example is provided below.

-true\ `Python mpi4py example <LINK/Python%20mpi4py%20example>`__
+.. include:: ../examples/python_mpi4py.rst